 How can we apply Erich Fromm’s criticism of technology to our everyday lives?
 Instead of catapulting us into a utopia of eternal youth and affluence, modern technology has condemned us to a life under constant surveillance, is destroying the planet, and, in the form of AI, now threatening to take away human employment on a grand scale.
 Rediscovering some of the ancient skills that we all once had may provide a way out of the problem.

-Erich Fromm on How to Be Happy.
-Inspiration and Workbook.
-In this book, philosophy professor, founder and editor of the Daily Philosophy web magazine, Dr Andreas Matthias takes the reader on a tour, looking at how society influences our happiness.
+The Happier Society.
+Erich Fromm and the Frankfurt School.
+In this book, philosophy professor, popular author and editor of the Daily Philosophy web magazine, Dr Andreas Matthias takes the reader on a tour, looking at how society influences our happiness.
 Following Erich Fromm, the Frankfurt School, Aldous Huxley and other thinkers, we go in search of wisdom and guidance on how we can live better, happier and more satisfying lives today.
 This is an edited and expanded version of the articles published on tis site.
-Get it now on Amazon!
+Get it now!
 Click here!

 Can we control technology?